 Time of the day

 Perfumes are categorized into day and night fragrances.
-Day fragrances are lighter and are usually dominated by citrus and florals notes whereas night scents are more intense, like musk or woody notes, which are deep, sultry, and robust.
+Day fragrances are lighter and are usually dominated by citrus and floral notes whereas night scents are more intense, like musk or woody notes, which are deep, sultry, and robust.

 - The name of the perfume, more often than not, reveals the kind of perfume it is.
 For example, nighttime perfumes will have words like Midnight, Blue, Dark, Intense, Noir, Night, Black, and so on.
 It’s easy to tell the intensity by reading the name.